nyalete/Resume/README.md

 ✉️ [nyaletey@andrews.edu](mailto:nyaletey@andrews.edu)
 🔗 [LinkedIn Profile](http://linkedin.com/in/emmanuel-nyaletey-b3bb3b16a)

-**Software engineer specializing in full-stack system analysis, design, and development and data science but curious about everything.
-Seeking senior software engineer roles.**
+**Software engineer specializing in full-stack system analysis, design, and development and data science but curious about everything.**

 ---